 January 2023 – October 2025

-- Developed and maintained web applications using JavaScript and React, improving user experience and functionality.
+• Developed and maintained web applications using JavaScript and React, leading to noticeable improvements in user experience.

-- Collaborated with cross-functional teams to design and implement software solutions that increased product efficiency by 20%.
+• Worked closely with cross-functional groups to design software solutions, which increased overall product efficiency by 20%.

 Marketing Coordinator